bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 ## Acknowledgements

-Thanks to [Square crypto] for sponsoring this work and thanks to the reviewers TODO ADD REVIEWERS
+Thanks to [Square crypto] for sponsoring this work and thanks to the reviewers: [Leonardo Comandini], [Domenico Gabriele], [Alekos Filini], [Ferdinando Ametrano].

-And also this tweet that remembered me I had this work in my TODO list
+And also this tweet that remembered me [I] had this work in my TODO list

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I don&#39;t understand Machine Learning(ML), but is it horrible to use ML to predict bitcoin fees? <br><br>I have heard tales of this &quot;Deep Learning&quot; thing where you throw a bunch of data at it and it gives you good results with high accuracy.</p>&mdash; sanket1729 (@sanket1729) <a href="https://twitter.com/sanket1729/status/1336624662365822977?ref_src=twsrc%5Etfw">December 9, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>